Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Introduction

 \section{Introduction}

-Image restoration, aiming to recover high-quality images from their degraded counterparts, is a fundamental and long-standing problem in computer vision and further has a wide range of sub-problems, including super-resolution, image denoising, deraining, low-light image enhancement, \etc. Early researches~\cite{dong2014learning,zhang2017beyond,ren2019progressive} typically focus on studying each task independently, while neglecting the inherent relationships between different tasks.
-As a result, previous methods usually have limited generalization for different image restoration tasks.
+Image restoration, aiming to restore high-quality images from their degraded counterparts, is a fundamental computer vision problem and has been studied for many years.
+Due to its ill-posed nature, early research efforts~\cite{dong2014learning,zhang2017beyond,ren2019progressive} typically focus on developing single-task models, with each model handling only one specific degradation.
+Consequently, these methods often exhibit limited generalization across different image restoration tasks.

-To improve the generalization ability, pre-training has recently been introduced to image restoration and gained promising results~\cite{chen2021pre,li2021efficient}.
-It usually first pre-trains models on multiple image restoration tasks with vast synthetic datasets~\cite{deng2009imagenet} to learn similarities between different tasks, followed by fine-tuning for specific downstream tasks.
-Although full fine-tuning offers an intuitive manner to adapt pre-trained models to downstream tasks, it raises great concerns regarding its training and storage efficiency because it requires training and saving a separate copy of parameters for each task (see \cref{fig:motivation}(a)), which greatly limits real-world applications.
-Recently, Parameter Efficient Transfer Learning (PETL), as an alternative solution to full fine-tuning, requires training only a small part of task-specific parameters.
-Although PETL methods have been extensively studied on natural language \cite{houlsby2019parameter,karimi2021compacter,asai2022attempt} and high-level vision \cite{chen2023semantic,chen2022vision,liu2022polyhistor,zha2023instance}, it has been less explored in low-level image restoration tasks.